|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

 The system does not archive your robotic process executions and artifacts by default, so we recommend that you set a custom data maintenance policy on your robotic process execution artifacts based on your specific usage and needs.
 This will prevent your robotic processes from consuming too much disk space, especially in your Production environment.

-Removing old artifacts is a good way to clear out unnecessary objects and free up disk space.
+Removing old artifacts is a good way to clear out unnecessary objects and free up disk space without removing the execution log itself.
 When setting your data maintenance policy, consider your expected robotic process utilization as well as the quantity of data you may be generating for each execution.
 Answers to the following questions can help you determine how frequently you should delete your execution artifacts:

 Your first robotic process may be simple and straightforward.
 As you determine more opportunities to automate, a process can become more sophisticated as you automate more pieces.
 Each additional improvement has the potential to introduce bugs or unexpected behavior into the workflow.
 To help maintain the process's predictability and accuracy, we recommend that you manage changes using your standard software development lifecycle (SDLC).